quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 ```
 where $N_{ab}^c$ encodes the number of times the irrep $c$ occurs in the tensor product of
 irreps $a$ and $b$.
 These fusion rules are called *Abelian* if the tensor product of any two
 irreps corresponds to exactly one irrep.
+We will return to the implications of *non-Abelian*
-This is the case for the $\mathbb{Z}_2$ irreps,
+fusion rules [later](non_abelian).
+For the case of the $\mathbb{Z}_2$ irreps, the fusion
-whose fusion rules are given by addition modulo 2,
+rules are Abelian, and are given by addition modulo 2,
 ```{math}
 0 \otimes 0 \cong 0, \quad 0 \otimes 1 \cong 1, \quad 1 \otimes 0 \cong 1, \quad 1 \otimes 1 \cong 0.
 ```
-We will return to the implications of *non-Abelian* fusion rules [later](non_abelian).
+To see how these fusion rules arise, we can consider the action of the symmetry
+transformation $XX$ on the possible two-site basis states, each of which corresponds to a
+tensor product of representations.
+We can see that $XX$ acts trivially on both $\ket{+}
+\otimes \ket{+}$ and $\ket{-} \otimes \ket{-}$ meaning these transform under the trivial
+representation, which gives the first and last entries of the fusion rules.
+Similarly, $XX$
+acts with a minus sign on both $\ket{+} \otimes \ket{-}$ and $\ket{-} \otimes \ket{+}$,
+meaning these transform under the sign representation, which gives the second and third
-Having introduced this notion of 'fusing' irreps, we can now associate associate a
+entries of the fusion rules.
+Having introduced this notion of 'fusing' irreps, we can now
-well-defined *coupled irrep* to each of the four two-site basis states, which is given by
+associate associate a well-defined *coupled irrep* to each of the four two-site basis
-the tensor product of the two *uncoupled irreps* associated to each individual site.
-From
+states, which is given by the tensor product of the two *uncoupled irreps* associated to
-the matrix elements of $ZZ$ given above, we clearly see that this operator only maps between
+each individual site.
+From the matrix elements of $ZZ$ given above, we clearly see that this
-states in the domain and codomain that have the same coupled irrep.
-This means that we can
+operator only maps between states in the domain and codomain that have the same coupled
-associate each of these matrix elements to a so-called *fusion tree* of $\mathbb{Z}_2$
+irrep.
+This means that we can associate each of these matrix elements to a so-called *fusion
-irreps with a corresponding coefficient of 1,
+tree* of $\mathbb{Z}_2$ irreps with a corresponding coefficient of 1,
 ```{figure} ../_static/SymmetricTensors/Z2_fusiontrees.svg
 :scale: 12%
 :name: Z2_fusiontrees